-Contra Costa County's first detection of Africanized honey bees (also known as "killer bees") was in July of 1997.
+Contra Costa County's first detection of Africanized honey bees (AHB), also known as "killer bees", was in July of 1997.
 The second was in December of 2008.
 Both incidents involved imported bees that hitched a ride on cargo ships.
 The bees were intercepted before they could escape and establish new colonies.
 The Contra Costa Mosquito & Vector Control District responds to public complaints of honey bee swarms and new hives in potentially hazardous locations.

-In 2015, the District received four calls about Africanized honey bees.
-Most of the calls received are due to the presence of a honey bee swarm passing through the area or resting in a neighborhood.
+In 2016, the District received ten calls about honey bees.
+There was one report of a stinging incident associated with a 'hyperaggressive' backyard beehive, but a sample of bees associated with this incident were determined to be ordinary European honey bees (EHB).
+Most of the calls received were due to the presence of a honey bee swarm passing through the area or resting in a neighborhood.
 These swarms are generally not a threat as the bees are simply in search of a new hive location.